yuchenglim04/besselBreakfast/README.md

 are placed together in the same lab?
 Perhaps space travel could be a reality.
 But first, we need a well-curated knowledgebase, to learn things in the shortest time possible.

+What's the best way to learn Bessel functions then?

+*Picture???*

 _________________________________________